The Entrance

 In terms of cultural diversity, The Entrance records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-The Entrance exhibited above-average cultural diversity, with 20.7% of its population born overseas and 12.7% speaking a language other than English at home.
-Christianity was the predominant religion in The Entrance, accounting for 57.2% of its population.
-Notably, the category 'Other' comprised 1.8%, which was higher than Greater Sydney's average of 0.5%.
+The Entrance had a cultural diversity level above average, with 20.7% of its population born overseas and 12.7% speaking a language other than English at home.
+Christianity was the predominant religion in The Entrance, comprising 57.2% of the population.
+Notably, the category 'Other' made up 1.8% of the population, higher than the Greater Sydney average of 1.4%.

 Frequently Asked Questions - Diversity